-Financial Year Ended Audit Fees (1) Audit-Related Fees (2) Tax Fees (3) All Other Fees (4) December 31, 2021 \$70,850 Nil \$29,433 \$55,965 December 31, 2022 \$86,550 Nil \$8,400 \$39,158
+Financial Year Ended Audit Fees (1) Audit-Related Fees (2) Tax Fees (3) All Other Fees (4) December 31, 2022 \$86,550 Nil \$8,400 \$39,158 December 31, 2023 \$92,150 Nil \$8,138 Nil

+Notes:

-- Notes: (1) The aggregate audit fees billed relate to the audit of the annual consolidated financial statements of the Company and the review of interim - The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audits or reviewing the Company's financial statements, including prospectus filings, and are not included under "Audit Fees" - The aggregate fees billed for services related to tax compliance, tax advice and tax planning.
-The services performed for the fees paid under this category may briefly be described as tax return preparation fees. - The aggregate fees billed for services other than those reported above.
+(1) The aggregate audit fees billed relate to the audit of the annual consolidated financial statements of the Company and the review of interim consolidated financial statements.

+(2) The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audits or reviewing the Company's financial statements, including prospectus filings, and are not included under "Audit Fees".

+(3) The aggregate fees billed for services related to tax compliance, tax advice and tax planning.
+The services performed for the fees paid under this category may briefly be described as tax return preparation fees.

+(4) The aggregate fees billed for services other than those reported above.
 The services performed for the fees paid under this category may briefly be described as flow-through accounting services.